 After a pretty long Facebook Ads tutorial Part 1 about setting up your Business Account, creating Page Likes & Post Engagement ads, we will focus now on Website Traffic & Conversion ads.

-Certainly the most important type of ad if you are expecting people to visit your business website and/or to do specific actions such as filling a contact form, purchasing a product or subscribe to your newsletter.
+Certainly, the most important type of ad is if you are expecting people to visit your business website and/or to do specific actions such as filling out a contact form, purchasing a product, or subscribing to your newsletter.

 We will see the latter further on but for now, let’s start with Website Traffic.

 As I am expecting you to have followed up on the steps to create your Facebook Business Account, go to your Campaigns Dashboard and click on the green button + Create.

 This window will pop up.

 Optional: as we saw previously if your ad campaign will be about Credit, Employment, or Housing, you need to check out the box in Special Ad Category.

 Within the Consideration column, select Traffic and then you’ll be invited to set your campaign ad budget:

 We already explained the concept behind A/B Test and the campaign budget optimization in Part 1 so we will move on to the next step.

 A difference here compared to other ad sets, you will need to select one destination: